 All medications shall be administered by the Certified School Nurse, or in the absence of the Certified School Nurse by other licensed school health staff (RN, LPN), except as otherwise noted in this policy.
+In the absence of a nurse, the school principal or his/her designee will administer the medication.

-In the event of an emergency, a district employee may administer medication when s/he believes, in good faith, that a student needs emergency care.[3]
+In the event of an emergency, a trained district employee may administer medication when s/he believes, in good faith, that a student needs emergency care.[3]